sbrl/research-rainfallradar/README.md

 This is the 3rd major version of this model.

 Unfortunately using this model is rather complicated and involves a large number of steps.
 There is no way around this.
-This README (will) explain it the best I can though.
+This README explains it the best I can though.

+Should anything be unclear, please [open an issue](https://github.com/sbrl/research-rainfallradar/issues/new)

 > [!WARNING]
 > This README is currently under construction!